Best holiday rental deals in Auckland

 The weather in Auckland

 Auckland is New Zealand's largest city and is located on two harbours on the country's northern island.
-It's the urban capital despite not being the official one and has an array of museums, restaurants and attractions to explore.
-Holiday apartments in Auckland are made up of city apartments, some overlooking the gulf and suburban houses in the city's leafy residential neighbourhoods.
+It's the urban capital - despite not being the official one - and has an array of museums, restaurants and attractions to explore.
+Auckland offers a variety of holiday homes, from city apartments and serviced apartment hotels overlooking the gulf to traditional B&Bs.

 Auckland has an eclectic culinary scene, reflecting its diverse population.
 Queens' Arcade is home to an excellent collection of budget restaurants, especially for Asian dishes.
 The Stables is an upmarket food court with over 10 restaurants to choose from.